 Mentoring is a powerful way of lending support to a young person by teaching skills, listening to their perspectives and creating a sense of belonging and connection.
 Spending time with a young person may seem simple, but science tells us that healthy interactions and relationships with supportive adults can boost children’s brain development, mental health, and well-being.

-Research tells us that children need a positive adult influence (like a more likely to achieve high academic performance mentor) in their lives.
+Research tells us that children need a positive adult influence in their lives.
 Children who engage with adults in developmentally supportive ways are:

 The mentorship program at Hull ensures the young people we support have the opportunity to build a healthy relationship with an adult, have a positive role model in their life, develop their strengths and build their self-esteem.
 At Hull Services, mentors are an integral part of our holistic approach to treatment and care.

 “Being a mentor has been an incredibly rewarding experience.
 The connection I’ve made with my mentee is profound, and it is gratifying to know that our relationship is a building block to their successful future.
 I would encourage anyone to join the mentorship program, as it has given me a unique perspective on life and a heartening feeling about my role. ” – Emily Lucier, Mentor

 A smile can brighten someone’s day, a compliment can make someone feel good – positive interactions affect how our brain develops, which is why it’s important to have positive role models in our life.
 Our Senior Director of Clinical Advancement & Trauma Informed Services celebrates National Mentoring Month by talking about the importance of mentors in a young person’s life and the correlation between positive relationships and brain development.

 Dana Stan is a skateboarder and a mentor.
 But before she got involved with Hull’s Mentors Matter program, she was neither.